KILTprotocol/docs/concepts/05_credentials/01_overview.md

 Once attested, the wrapped claims are considered to be a valid credential.

-To use a Credential, the Holder can generate a Credential-Presentation for a Verifier.
+To use a Credential, the Holder can generate a Verifiable Presentation for a Verifier.
 The verification would follow this process:

 1. The Verifier may request a **Credential** of a CType, along with with properties to reveal.